-Using Seismic Waves to Image the Yellowstone Magma Storage Region
+Using Seismic Waves to Image the Yellowstone Magma Storage Region (2015)April 23, 2015

 How do we know what's beneath Yellowstone, and how can we image the shallow magma?
-Seismologists at the University of Utah (a YVO member agency) and the Swiss Federal Institute of Technology undertook a study to image the Yellowstone magma reservoir through a technique called seismic tomography.
-Using improved methods and data from thousands of earthquakes; they discovered that the magma reservoir is much larger than inferred in previous studies.
-The results from this new approach are published in the Journal Geophysical Research Letters.
+Seismologists at the University of Utah (UU, a YVO member agency) have worked with several other institutions to create an image of the Yellowstone magma reservoir using a technique called seismic tomography.
+By looking closely at data from thousands of earthquakes, they discovered that there are two magma reservoirs—one shallow and one deep—and that they are much larger than originally believed.

 To create an "image" of the magma storage region (reservoir) beneath Yellowstone, the research teams reviewed data from thousands of earthquakes.
 Seismic waves travel slower through hot, partially molten rock and faster in cold, solid rock.
 Researchers make a map of the locations where seismic waves travel slower, which provides a sub-surface image of the hot or partially molten bodies in the crust beneath Yellowstone.

 The deeper magma storage region extends from 20 to 50 km depth, contains about 2% melt, and is about 4.5 times larger than the shallow magma body.
 Seismologists at the University of Utah, the University of New Mexico, and the California Institute of Technology published the 2015 study in the journal Science, which examines the magmatic connection between the deep Yellowstone mantle plume and its shallow crustal magma reservoir.